gamblevore/speedie/Documentation/Comparisons.md

         return 0;
     }

 Unfortunately, this code has a subtle bug despite the best intentions, which is basically the kind of experience that students have to suffer from.
 The code "looks right" and you really tried your best, and yet theres some simple bullshit bug hiding in here... somewhere.

-In this case, the bug is tht fgets actually ends its strings with "\n".
-Which isn't what you would expect!
+In this case, the bug is that `fgets` ends its strings with "\n".
+Which isn't what you expected!

 In addition, this code only allows for 4 byte inputs.
 What if the user typed in "15391" as his password?
 It is still wrong.
 But this code would accept it.
 To get around this, now you need more advanced memory management systems.
 Its not fun.